Zamiell/stardew-valley/Min-Max_Guide.md

 * Grab mushrooms from the cave.
 * Go to the mines until 12 AM.
 * If you do not have enough ore for the rest of the sprinklers that you need, then farm ore on floor 21/41 before continuing to decend in the mines.
 * If you reach the bottom of the mines, revert to farming more ore.
-(You can reach floor 120 anywhere between Spring 14 through Spring 16, depending on how lucky you are & how well you play.)
+(You can reach floor 120 anywhere between Spring 14 through Spring 18, depending on how well you play, how lucky you are, and whether or not you took days off to fish in the rain.)
   * Once you have all of the (normal) sprinklers made, copper ore is only needed for tool upgrades.
 Lots of iron ore and gold ore will be needed for Quality Sprinklers.
 * At 12 AM, go home and craft + place as many sprinklers as possible.
 (If you do not have enough sprinklers to cover all of the crops, that is okay.)
-* Sell items to get up to 32,500g.
+* Ship items to get up to 42,500g.
+  * If you don't have enough, then only get up to 32,500g.
+Tomorrow, don't buy the 10,000g bundle.
+(In most runs, you will not have enough.)
 * It should be 2 AM after this.
 If not, cut down grass and pass out.

 ### Spring 15